 Hayward’s win with Dark Star in the 1953 Kentucky Derby remains one of the biggest upsets in the history of the race.

 Native Dancer won 21 of 22 races, with his sole loss coming in the Kentucky Derby.
-On Kentucky Derby Day 1953, Native Dancer was the overwhelming favorite.
+On Kentucky Derby Day 1953, Native Dancer was the overwhelming favourite.
 The fifth choice, at odds of nearly 25-1, was Dark Star, trained by Eddie Hayward and ridden by Henry Moreno.

 Living in Franklin Square, New York, Eddie Hayward died in 1983 at age seventy-nine.

 Brighton is a town in Northumberland County, Ontario.
-Brighton is known for excellent fishing, quaint Bed and Breakfasts, antique shops, unique bird watching opportunities, and a truly charming atmosphere.
+Brighton is known for excellent fishing, quaint Bed and Breakfasts, antique shops, unique bird-watching opportunities, and a truly charming atmosphere.

 Long known as a summer resort town, the official “Gateway to Presqu’ile Provincial Park” welcomes each season with special events and activities from the Water Fowl Festival in the Spring to AppleFest in the Fall.